timlau/timlau.github.io/_posts/2025-02-27-Fedora-Audio.md

 **pavucontrol** is a more advanced Volume Control application, that give you more control over your audio input/output devices than the Gnome Sound settings.

 ## Hardware
-You don't need any extra hardware, to get started, but the following will improve the experiance over time.
-It is a rabbit hole, your can spend a lot of money and time reseaching equiptment, So I just come with some budget friendly options, that don't sucks and works fine in Linux.
+You don't need any extra hardware, to get started, but the following will improve the experience over time.
+It is a rabbit hole, your can spend a lot of money and time researching equipment, So I just come with some budget friendly options, that don't sucks and works fine in Linux.

 ### Midi Keyboard
 A small cheap midi keyboard like Ex.
 Akai Professional LPK25 or M-Audio Keystation Mini 32 will make it more fun.